ms143desh/mongodb-coding/mcdp-project-readme.txt

 This also handles the length of plane history.
 If plane history goes more than 40 count, then it will migrate the oldest 20 records to new collection.
 A new collection "planes_travel_archives" is also created, to store the oldest plane travel history.

-Unit tests are run from the python file itself.
-Run unit_tests.py